maverickspectacle/database/pages/race.md

 On average, white guilt amongst white people is low, but there is large range and variability.
 White guilt is associated with more negative personal evaluations of whites and theoretical antecedents of stronger beliefs in the existence of white privilege.
 White guilt mediates the relationship from white privilege and beliefs about the prevalence of discrimination to attitudes toward affirmative action, and both white guilt and prejudice independently predict attitudes toward affirmative action<ref>https://journals.sagepub.com/doi/abs/10.1177/0146167299025004008</ref>.

 Social liberals show more sympathy for a poor black person than a poor white person after reading about white privilege, while for social conservatives there is no difference.
 However, relative to conservatives, liberals are just as sympathetic to the poor white person<ref>https://www.researchgate.net/publication/332749635_Complex_Intersections_of_Race_and_Class_Among_Social_Liberals_Learning_About_White_Privilege_Reduces_Sympathy_Increases_Blame_and_Decreases_External_Attributions_for_White_People_Struggling_With_Pover</ref>.

-### BLM

-The BLM movement has been overwhelmingly non-violent, with 94% of all BLM demonstrations being peaceful<ref>https://acleddata.com/acleddatanew/wp-content/uploads/2021/05/ACLED_Report_A-Year-of-Racial-Justice-Protests_May2021.pdf</ref>.

-Research suggests that BLM protests have decreased police homicides and property crimes within the areas they are located, but have increased murders in general.
-However, demographic imbalance in protest variation and treatment timing warrant a cautious interpretation<ref>https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3767097</ref>.

-BLM protests did not cause a rise in COVID within the areas where they were because they resulted in activities being averted which were more risky<ref>https://www.nber.org/system/files/working_papers/w27408/w27408.pdf</ref>.

 ### Model Minority